Parking Lot Maintenance Business Valuation

 What Parking Lot Maintenance Businesses Actually Sell For

-Parking lot maintenance companies trade at 3.5x to 5.5x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization โ€” the company's annual operating profit from parking lot services.
+Parking lot maintenance contractors trade at 2x to 3.5x SDE (Seller's Discretionary Earnings—owner compensation plus add-backs) or 3.5x to 5.5x EBITDA, measuring earnings before interest, taxes, depreciation, and amortization from recurring maintenance contracts, seasonal sealcoating and striping work, repair services, and concrete installation.

 Method